AdrianAntico/AutoQuant/README.md

 <p>

 ##### **AutoTS()** <img src="https://github.com/AdrianAntico/RemixAutoML/blob/master/AutoTS.png" align="right" width="300" />
 Automated time series modeling function.
+The function automatically finds the most accurate time series model from the list of models below (using optimized Box-Cox transformations) along with their variants.
+The variants mean that four models for each type will be tested.
+The variations include:
+  * user-specified time frequency + no historicaly series smoothing
+  * model-based time frequency + no historical smoothing
+  * user-specified time frequency + historical series smoothing
-Automatically finds the most accurate time series model from the list of models below (using optimized Box-Cox transformations and tests both user-supplied time series frequency and model-based time series frequency).
-The best model is chosen by looking at the lowest out-of-sample error, and the output from <code>AutoTS()</code> includes forecasts, model evaluation metrics, and metadata on the competing models.
+  * model-based time frequency + historical smoothing The best model is chosen by looking at the lowest out-of-sample error, and the output from <code>AutoTS()</code> includes forecasts, model evaluation metrics, and metadata on the competing models.

 * Automated Time Series Models include:
   * DSHW: Double Seasonal Holt-Winters